-United Way of the Chattahoochee Valley has six initiatives: Our Youth programs, Women United, Emerging Leaders United, Stuff The Bus, Read United, and VITA (Volunteer Income Tax Assistance).
+United Way of the Chattahoochee Valley has eight programs: 2-1-1, The Basics, Community Schools United, Emerging Leaders United (ELU), Home for Good, Read United, Stuff The Bus, and Women United.

 Stuff The Bus is our annual school supply drive in which United Way partners with local companies and the community at large to donate, collect, sort, and distribute supplies to local schools with the greatest need.
-A total of 5,226 backpacks were filled with school supplies for Stuff The Bus 2017.
+A total of 34,815 backpacks and supplies have been donated to date.